Guided Education Programs

-Compare and contrast whales and humans through focus on biology, history, and mapping.
-Includes Pre-visit and Post-visit activities.
+Compare and contrast whales and humans through a focus on biology, history, and conservation.

-Discover connections between local and foreign cultures through role-play and mapping.
+Discover connections between local and international cultures through role-play and mapping.

-Learn the history of New Bedford through stories of explorers, settlers, entrepreneurs, whalemen, and the Underground Railroad.
+Learn the history of New Bedford through the stories of indigenous people, explorers, freemen of color, whalemen, abolitionists and many more.